Xela3026/yabbr-docs/docs/campaigns/sms-campaigns.md

 #### Contact Import

-If a campaign-recipient responds to your SMS Campaign, the chat and its details will be imported into [Yabbr Chat](../category/yabbr-chat).
+If a campaign-recipient responds to your SMS Campaign, the chat and its details will be imported into [<BrandName/> Chat](../category/yabbr-chat).
 There, you can start and continue an interaction with a campaign-recipient.
 The contact import helps this process.

-Contact Import is all the information about the campaign-recipient that will be imported into [Yabbr Chat](../category/yabbr-chat) if they respond.
+Contact Import is all the information about the campaign-recipient that will be imported into [<BrandName/> Chat](../category/yabbr-chat) if they respond.
 As mentioned in [General](./general.md), your contacts file may contain information about each contact such as their name.
 This information is also stored under column headings in the contacts file.

 Under each drop-down in the Contact Import, you can optionally select one of these column headings.
-Then, if a campaign-recipient responds, the information stored about them in the contacts file under the selected column header will be imported into [Yabbr Chat](../category/yabbr-chat) under the title you selected.
+Then, if a campaign-recipient responds, the information stored about them in the contacts file under the selected column header will be imported into [<BrandName/> Chat](../category/yabbr-chat) under the title you selected.

 In the example below, the contacts file has two columns: 'name' and 'phone'. 'phone' stores the phone number of the contact, and 'name' stores their corresponding full name.
 The 'Name' attribute has been connected to the 'name' column heading, and 'Phone' has connected to 'phone'.

-If a campaign-recipient responds, their information will be imported into [Yabbr Chat](../category/yabbr-chat).
+If a campaign-recipient responds, their information will be imported into [<BrandName/> Chat](../category/yabbr-chat).
 It will list their 'Phone' as the information stored under 'phone' in the contacts file, and will list their 'Name' as the information stored under 'name' in the contacts file.

 <CustomisableImage src="/img/campaign-sms-contact-import.png" alt="Contact Import Example"/>